Ahrefs vs Moz vs Semrush (2026) — Which is Best for SEO and AI Visibility Tracking?

 (Moz’s equivalent plan lets you run 150 keyword and 5,000 backlink reports per month — so is in some ways worse and better than Ahrefs on this front.)

-As for Moz, the reporting caps on its more expensive plans don’t really compete with the Semrush and Ahrefs equivalents — even on its $299 plan, you’ll only be able to run 15,000 keyboard queries and 70,000 backlink queries per month (a fraction of the Ahrefs and Semrush allowances).
+As for Moz, the reporting caps on its more expensive plans don’t really compete with the Semrush and Ahrefs equivalents — even on its $299 plan, you’ll only be able to run 15,000 keyword queries and 70,000 backlink queries per month (a fraction of the Ahrefs and Semrush allowances).

 Ultimately, because Ahrefs not only gives you access to unlimited data on its more expensive plans but lets you work with an unlimited number of verified domains too, it takes the overall win here — but only if you’re on one of its more expensive plans.
 Semrush wins the reporting limits battle when it comes to having access to a lot of reporting at a lower price point.

-Rank tracking
+4. Rank tracking

 Rank tracking — also known as position tracking or SERP tracking — lets you track a website’s daily rankings for a set of target keywords that you define.

-By contrast, Semrush lets you track rankings on a daily basis by default, and although Moz’s position tracking reports are issued weekly, it also lets you use an ‘on demand’ rank tracker that gives you real-time information on the position of a given keyword in search (this can be used up to 200 times a day).
+By contrast, Semrush lets you track rankings on a daily basis by default, and although Moz’s position tracking reports are issued weekly, it also lets you use an “on-demand” rank tracker that gives you real-time information on the position of a given keyword in search (this can be used up to 200 times a day).

-Page crawl limits
+5. Page crawl limits

-And if you’re working with a large number of domains, or need to analyze very big websites, then the number of pages that can be crawled each month will be particularly important to you.
+And if you’re working with a large number of domains, or need to analyze very big websites, the number of pages that can be crawled each month will be particularly important to you.

 And as you go up the pricing ladder, Moz remains the more generous tool of the three when it comes to page crawl limits.